 - Statistics Department partition

 - Large data transfers: Use the Data Transfer Node and Globus

 - Software available on Sherlock

 - OpenMP on Sherlock

 SLURM FAQ listing common problems and solutions

-Parts of the computing for this project was performed on the Sherlock cluster.
-We would like to thank Stanford University and the Stanford Research Computing Center for providing computational resources and support that have contributed to these research results.
+Some of the computing for this project was performed on the Sherlock cluster.
+We would like to thank Stanford University and the Stanford Research Computing Center for providing computational resources and support that contributed to these research results.

 Research Computing support can be reached by sending an email to firstname.lastname@example.org and mentioning 'Sherlock'.
 Please include some additional details, such as Job IDs and sbatch files so we can help you better: how to ask questions

 If you have a question for other users and not for the sysadmins, you can e-mail the user mailing list email@example.com

 Office hours are Tuesdays 10-11am and Thursdays 3-4pm in Polya Hall, room 261 (2nd floor).